 A fresh cranberry will be shiny and plump and have a deep red color; the deeper the color the more highly concentrated the beneficial compounds are.
 Truly fresh cranberries are quite firm to the touch and will bounce if you drop them.
 (Cranberry harvesters will actually bounce the berries against boards to sort the high quality from the low quality.)
 Shriveled berries or those with brown spots should be avoided.

-Fresh whole berries may be washed, dried, spread out on a cookie sheet and frozen.
-After a couple hours transfer cranberries to an airtight container.
+Fresh whole berries may be washed, dried, spread out on a cookie sheet, and frozen.
+After a couple of hours transfer cranberries to an airtight container.
 Frozen cranberries will keep up to one year at 0 F.